yuki777/mcp-server-mysql/README.md

 smithery configure @benborla29/mcp-server-mysql
 ```

+When reconfiguring, you can update any of the MySQL connection details as well as the write operation settings:

+- **Basic connection settings**:
+  - MySQL Host, Port, User, Password, Database
+  - SSL/TLS configuration (if your database requires secure connections)

+- **Write operation permissions**:
+  - Allow INSERT Operations: Set to true if you want to allow adding new data
+  - Allow UPDATE Operations: Set to true if you want to allow updating existing data
+  - Allow DELETE Operations: Set to true if you want to allow deleting data

+For security reasons, all write operations are disabled by default.
+Only enable these settings if you specifically need Claude to modify your database data.

 ### Advanced Configuration Options
 For more control over the MCP server's behavior, you can use these advanced configuration options: